peter-evans/repository-dispatch/README.md

 ## Usage

-Dispatch to the current repository by elivating the permissions of the default `GITHUB_TOKEN`.
+Dispatch an event to the current repository by elivating the permissions of the default `GITHUB_TOKEN`.
 ```yml
 permissions:
   actions: write